KristjanESPERANTO/MMM-DHT22/README.md

 If you encounter any issues or have suggestions for improvements, please open an issue on the GitHub repository.

-Acknowledgments:
+## Acknowledgments

-Special thanks to the MagicMirror community and contributors.
+Special thanks to the MagicMirror² community and contributors.